 Before you can take any vehicle off the lot, you must prove you are fit to drive by presenting your driver's license from your home town.
 This will give you access to Bahamian roads for three months.
 If you'll stay on the island longer than that you can get an International Driver's License (IDL).
 Most agencies will also require you to be 25-years-old or older, though some may be persuaded to let someone 21 or older rent a vehicle.

-Check out the following table for contact information.
+Check out the following table for a list of rental companies.

 |(242) 373-2525||Coral Rd & East Sunrise - 5.2 mi.
 (8.4 km) East-Northeast of Freeport|

 |Island Jeep & Car Rentals||(242) 373-4001||Island Seas Resort - William's Town Beach|

 |KSR Rent A Car||(242) 351-5737||Queens Highway - Seahorse Village|

 |Millie's Car Rental||(242) 351-3486||Logwood Rd - Arden Forest|